Mahayana Precepts – 24 hour Fasting & Purification Practice

 This is a precious and powerful practice that purifies negative karma and produces positive karma, or good fortune for our future.
 It functions to improve our mindfulness and our familiarity with the practice of moral discipline, which help us to improve our daily meditation and mindfulness practices.

 This practise is traditionally done at daybreak on the 15th of every month.
-It takes the form of a short Sadhana of prayers and meditations, which will be guided by our Principal Teacher, Kelsang Zamling.
+It takes the form of a short Sadhana of prayers and meditations, which, in general is guided.
 This takes place at 6.30am at the temple.

 When we take the eight Mahayana precepts, we explicitly promise to abstain for twenty-four hours from eight actions:

 Sitting on high or luxurious thrones or seats

 Wearing ornaments, perfume, etc, and singing and dancing, etc.

 These eight, however, are merely symbolic, for in reality we promise to abstain from all non-virtuous actions for twenty-four hours.

 Taking and keeping these precepts is a special purification practice.
 Buddha realised that all living beings’ suffering comes from their previous negative karma, and so he taught special practices to purify it.